Why “350 or bust”?

 Are there still climate change skeptics out there?
 Absolutely!
 But long after Galileo got into trouble for suggesting that the sun, not the earth, was the centre of the universe, there were geocentrists out there decrying his views.
 And let’s not forget the Flat Earth Society.
 It was widespread knowledge by the Middle Ages that the Earth was round; it was in 1492 that Columbus stumbled upon the Americas in his search for an alternate route to from Europe to India.
 Yet hundreds of years later, in the early 1800s, Englishman Samuel Rowbotham wrote a 430-page book, “Earth Not a Globe”, based on his interpretation of some biblical passages.
 Rowbotham and his followers gained notoriety by engaging in rowdy public debates with prominent scientists.
 Need I say more?
 Maybe I’ll give the Terminator the last word on this: former California Governor Arnold Schwarzenegger is on the record as saying that “If 98 doctors say my son is ill and needs medication and two say ‘No, he doesn’t, he is fine,’ I will go with the 98.
 It’s common sense—the same with climate change.
 We go with the majority, the large majority.”
 Along with the Governator, I’m not willing to take the chance that we could lose our planet.

 I’m not a scientist or an expert in climate change.
-I am a regular citizen, a mother who would like to see a habitable planet for my children, and my future grandchildren and great-grandchildren.
+I am a regular citizen, a mother who would like to see a habitable planet for my children, and all future generations.
 I worked as a registered nurse for over twenty years before returning to school to complete a degree in education, and I now work as a researcher and writer.
 If you are interested in my writing, checkout out Norval Morrisseau and the Woodland Artists: the Red Lake Years, or the topic pages on the myecoschool.com website.
 In my spare time I do some quilting, some reading (especially mysteries), some scrapbooking, and spend some time in the kitchen cooking “from scratch”.
-I love to walk and cycle, when the northern climate that I live in allows it!
-My husband and I enjoy traveling, and my favourite vacations are active ones, where we cycle or hike or kayak.
+I love to walk and cycle, when the northern climate that I live in allows it.
+My husband and I enjoy traveling, and our favourite vacations are active ones, where we cycle or hike or kayak.
 I believe in God and consider evolution to be good science.
 I also believe that religion can be bring out the very best of humanity – Mother Theresa, St. Frances of Assisi, Mahatma Ghandi, Archbishop Oscar Romero, the 19th century anti-slavery movement are some examples.
-Unfortunately, religion has the ability to bring out absolute worst in human beings as well; some examples that come to mind are the Jonestown massacre, the denial of women’s full humanity by the Church for thousands of years, the repression and sexual abuse of native children in Canadian Indian Residential Schools, the kind of fundamentalism that pits “us” against “them”, and list could go on and on.
+Unfortunately, religion has the ability to bring out absolute worst in human beings as well; some more egregious examples are the Jonestown massacre, the denial of women’s full humanity by the Church for thousands of years, the repression and sexual abuse of native children in Canadian Indian Residential Schools, and the kind of fundamentalism that pits “us” against “them”.